 One such technique is the application of architectural powder coating, which is a service we offer to our clients here at ABS.

 If you’re unfamiliar with this process, here’s everything you need to know.

 Aluminium is stylish and lightweight but is a material that is prone to damage from the elements unless it is protected with a coating.
 For example, if you live close to a coastal area where there is a lot of salt in the air, this could corrode your windows.
-Similarly, pollution from city environments or even UV damage from the sun can negatively affect the aluminium.
+Similarly, pollution from city environments or even UV damage from the sun can negatively affect aluminium.

-Although it may sound like a complicated process, architectural powder coating is straightforward, especially when delivered by expertise like what we provide here at ABS, with over 25 years experience providing quality solutions for our clients.
+Although it may sound like a complicated process, architectural powder coating is straightforward, especially when delivered by expertise like what we provide here at ABS, with over 25 years of experience providing quality solutions for our clients.

 How it works

 Architectural powder coating is applied to your aluminium windows as a free-flowing dry powder.
-First, windows need to be pre-treated to remove them of any debris sitting on the surface that would otherwise affect the outcome of the powder coating.
+First, windows need to be pre-treated to remove any debris sitting on the surface that would otherwise affect the outcome of the powder coating.
 Once this has been done and the dry powder has been applied, it is then cured under heat where it will eventually set to form a hard finish that’s tougher than conventional paint.